 He was a speaker at the 6th International LafargeHolcim Forum for Sustainable Construction “Re-materializing Construction” held in Cairo, Egypt in April 2019.

-Mitchell Joachim will be a member of the LafargeHolcim Awards jury for North America in 2020.
+Mitchell Joachim was a member of the LafargeHolcim Awards jury for North America in 2020.